THE THIRD TRIMESTER

 Birth Bag Packing

 There seems to be two groups of parents - those who have their hospital bag packed by 30 weeks, and those who are stuffing things in as they walk out the door.
 Regardless of which camp you fall into, it’s helpful to have a list to get you started.
 After three births of my own, and countless births I’ve attended, this is my simple birth packing list.
+Use it to branch off and create your own personalized packing list.

 You’ll notice that I have two options - a hospital (or birth centre list) for those who are planning to birth out of home, but also a list for those planning a homebirth.
 I’ve had two and let me tell you, when my second decided to come VERY fast, it was such a blessing to know that everything we needed for him was already pregathered in a tote in the corner of our living room.
 And in the case of an unexpected transfer, this way you will have a lot of the essentials already gathered in one spot (though some prefer to also pack an emergency transfer bag).
-In general, you should aim to have your birth bag mostly packed by 37 weeks.
+My list is a combination of the one provided by the midwives and add on items from my own experience.
+I liked to have two rubbermaid bins prepared in my birthing space- one with items the midwives requested, and one with quick grab items for myself during labour/postpartum.
+No one wants to be rummaging through drawers looking for a hair elastic or a fresh bra to wear postpartum.